PhantomMike/100-days-of-code/log.md

 **Today's Progress:** Worked on the first half of the jQuery lessons, published sample html on github.

-**Thoughts:** Fun stuff, reminiscent of some experience with "dynamic html" many years ago...
+**Thoughts:** Fun stuff, reminds me of some experience with "dynamic html" many years ago...

 ### Day 6: January 17, 2017
 **Today's Progress:** Back to FCC coding again.
 Finished up the FCC Bootstrap section as well as the following 'Gear Up For Success' section.
 Ready to jump into the jQuery topic tomorrow!